peace-shillong/Shillong-Clinics/README.md

 # Shillong-Clinics
-A Website with list of medical clinics in Shillong
+A Website with list of clinics in Shillong

 This is an open-source project for providing basic useful information about different clinics in Shillong.
-It will be a website with information and it will be available in English, Khasi and Hindi Language.
+It will be a website with information about clinics and it will be available in English, Khasi and Hindi Language.

 ## Register a clinic
-  Click on the link, fill the foram and register a clinic for FREE
+  Click on the link, fill the form and register a clinic for FREE

   Registration Form: https://forms.gle/2DJDTCLVrcsB1n716

+## Website Status:
+ __Website is under construction__
+ It will be online by 27th January 2020

-## Todo List
+## Web Development Todo List
 **Phase 1**
-1. Create Index.HTML with bootstrap in English Language
+1. Create Index.HTML with bootstrap in English Language : DONE
-2. Use Datatable to display the list of clinics
+2. Use Datatable to display the list of clinics : DONE
 3. Information about clinics to be displayed : Sl.
-No, Name of Clinic, Doctors Available in Clinic, Location, Phone Number, Open Hours, webiste(optional)
+No, Name of Clinic, Doctors Available in Clinic, Location, Phone Number, Open Hours, webiste(optional) :DENE

 **Phase 2**
 1. Have Clinic information displayed on a card: